National Guard (France): Role during the Revolution

-Soldiers of the Garde nationale of Quimper escorting royalist rebels in Brittany (1792).
+Soldiers of the Quimper National Guard escorting royalist rebels in Brittany (1792).
 Painting by Jules Girardet.

 The formation of the National Guard can be seen as a response to public demand for maintaining order, while at the same time reducing or ending its dependence on the monarchy.
 The former Guet royal had held responsibility for the maintenance of law and order in Paris from 1254 to 1791, when the National Guard took over this role.

 In fact, the last commander of the Guet royal (Chevalier du Guet), de La Rothière, was elected to head the National Guard in 1791.
 In the summer of 1792, the fundamental character of the guard changed.
 The fédérés were admitted to the guard and the subsequent takeover of the guard by Antoine Joseph Santerre when Mandat was murdered in the first hours of the insurrection of 10 August placed a radical revolutionary at the head of the Guard.

 After the abolition of the monarchy (21 September 1792), the National Guard fought for the Revolution and it had an important role in forcing the wishes of the capital on the French National Assembly which was obliged to give way in front of the force of the "patriotic" bayonets.
 The Insurrection of 31 May started after François Henriot was chosen by the Commune to lead the Paris Guards.

 After 9 Thermidor, year II (27 July 1794), the new government of the Thermidorian Reaction placed the National Guard under the control of more conservative leadership.
 Part of the National Guard then attempted to overthrow the Directory during the royalist insurrection on the 13 Vendémiaire, year IV (5 October 1795), but was defeated by forces led by Napoleon Bonaparte in the Battle of 13 Vendémiaire.
 The Paris National Guard thereafter ceased to play a significant political role.